 But as is the case with many things in life, expectations do not always match reality.
 Despite the fact that the above regions are expected to spend certain amounts of money on engagement rings, the realistic purchase amounts look quite different.

-Below is a list of British regions paired with their average ring spend, ranked from highest to lowest.
+Below is a list of British regions paired with their average ring spend, ranked from highest to lowest, in 2021.

 - South West: average of £3,784